sgost/contentconcepts-data/services/academic_editing/english_editing/index.md

     - manuscript editing services free online english language editing service
     - english language editing service india
 ---
+Our English editing service is top-notch yet affordable for researchers.
 For non-native speakers of English, writing a research manuscript or paper is a difficult task.
-Your strength is research and your language may not be effective.
-Our ESL editors specialise in editing manuscripts written by authors whose first language is not English.
-Get the right word, right sentence structure and convey your research findings effectively
+Your strength and focus is on research but your communication language may need to be edited for it to be effective.

+Our [English manuscript editors](https://contentconcepts.in/about/) specialise in editing manuscripts written by authors whose first language is not English.
+Get the right word, right sentence structure and convey your research findings effectively.